-In areas of open space deficiency, schemes of 11 dwellings (or 0.1 ha) or more, or non-residential development of 500m gross floorspace or more, will be required to make provision for the improvement of off-site green infrastructure in the local area.
+In areas of open space deficiency (identified in the Planning Obligations SPD or equivalent), schemes of between 11 and 19 dwellings (or 0.1 to 0.2 ha), or non-residential development of 500sqm to 1000sqm gross floorspace, will be required to make a financial contribution towards the improvement of off-site green infrastructure in the local area, calculated using the formula set out in paragraph 9.4.15.
+This should be equivalent to the additional need generated by the development and where this would deliver greater benefits to the wider community than on-site provision.